Azure/Mission-Critical-Connected/docs/reference-implementation/Private-Agents-Setup.md

 ## Import pipeline to deploys self-hosted Build Agents

 To deploy the infrastructure for the self-hosted Agents and all supporting services such as Jump Servers and private DNS zones, a ready-to-use Bicep template plus the corresponding ADO Pipeline is included in this repository.
-Bicep is being used for this part of the infrastructure instead of Terraform, since it could create a chicken-and-egg problem with the state storage account which requires public access.
+Bicep is being used for this part of the infrastructure instead of Terraform, because using Terraform could create a "chicken-and-egg" problem with the state storage account which requires public access.
 All further resources are then created using Terraform.

 > The following steps assume that you have already followed the general [Getting Started guide](/docs/reference-implementation/Getting-Started.md).
 If you have not done so yet, please go there first.